The Partially Examined Life: a podcast, a new book, an antidote to doomscrolling

 This is a post about the core Python language, but also the ways in which Python is evolving its single-core and multi-core CPU performance.

 Python has been my go-to programming tool for a long time.
-When I started to build out my last startup and shipped the production core of its product, Python 2.7 had just stabilized, creating an excellent “core language.”
+When I started to build out my last company and shipped the production core of its product, Python 2.7 had just stabilized, creating an excellent “core language.”
 This is a language that I truly respected, as evidenced by my style guide.
 And, as I discussed in my Python technical book review round-up, this core language was best described by David Beazley in the first half of his Python Essential Reference book, which was also turned into an excellent standalone volume (which includes Python 3.x coverage), Python Distilled.

 Many, many useful open source projects, companies, and projects were built atop that Python 2.7 core foundation of a language.
 Its community truly flourished.